 Tattered Cover's World of Books

 Before dinner, browse a while at Tattered Cover, one of the largest independent booksellers in the country.
-This longtime Mile High City institution is packed from floor to ceiling with books, magazines and gifts.
-Get a cup of coffee or a pastry from the in-store café, sprawl out on a comfy sofa and catch up on your reading.
-Don't forget to check the Tattered Cover calendar to see what big-name authors are appearing for book signings and readings.
+This longtime Denver institution is packed from floor to ceiling with books, magazines and gifts.
+Get a cup of coffee or a pastry from the in-store cafe, sprawl out on a comfy sofa and catch up on your reading.
+Don't forget to check the Tattered Cover calendar to see which big-name authors are appearing for book signings and readings.

 Rockmount Ranch Wear

 A Denver original, fashion pioneer Papa Jack Weil invented the western snap-button shirt and opened shop back in 1946.
-He sold his shirts to presidents and rock stars alike including Eric Clapton and Bruce Springsteen.
+He sold his shirts to presidents and rock stars alike, including Eric Clapton and Bruce Springsteen.
 Stop by the Rockmount flagship store and museum to browse the incredible selection of western-style shirts, hats and accessories.
-Papa Jack passed away at the grand old age of 107 in 2008, but his Mile High City Spirit lives on at this great Denver store.
+Papa Jack passed away at the grand old age of 107 in 2008, but his spirit lives on at this store in The Mile High City.

 Happy Hours, Dinner, Nightlife and Beyond

 LoDo comes alive when the sun goes down.
-Grab cheap drinks and appetizers during the hard-to-beat happy hours at McCormick & Schmick's (1659 Wazee St.), and Wazee Supper Club (1600 15th St.).
-Then explore the neighborhood's happening cuisine scene, ranging from steakhouses like Morton's (1710 Wynkoop St.) to Rio Grande's
+Grab cheap drinks and appetizers during the hard-to-beat happy hours at McCormick & Schmick's and Wazee Supper Club.
+Then explore the neighborhood's happening cuisine scene, ranging from steakhouses like Morton's to Rio Grande's

 Larimer Square is ground zero for some of the city's most acclaimed

 Once you've filled up on food, take in LoDo's glamorous nightlife.
-An opulent champagne and crudo bar in Larimer Square, Corridor 44 (1433 Larimer St.) is intimate and unabashedly sensual, juxtaposing white leather banquettes and crystal chandeliers with striped walls, oversized chairs and Zebra-print carpeting.
+An opulent champagne and crudo bar in Larimer Square, Corridor 44 is intimate and unabashedly sensual, juxtaposing white leather banquettes and crystal chandeliers with striped walls, oversized chairs and zebra-print carpeting.

 Not in the mood for club-hopping?
-If you're visiting LoDo between April and September, catch a Colorado Rockies game at the spectacular Coors Field (2001 Blake St.), one of the country's greatest downtown baseball parks.
+If you're visiting LoDo between April and September, catch a Colorado Rockies game at the spectacular Coors Field, one of the country's greatest downtown baseball parks.